jmacglashan/decisions_and_dragons/content/posts/q_learning_doesnt_need_importance_sampling.md

 ## Importance sampling

 In importance sampling, we do not have to maintain separate averages for each choice.
-Instead, we are just going to modify an average over _all_ our data with some weights.
-Spoiler, we modify it by weighting them by $\frac{\pi(a_i)}{\mu(a_i)}$ where $i$ is set to the arm that was pulled on that sample.
+Instead, we are going to modify an average over _all_ our data with some weights.
+Spoiler: we modify it by weighting them by $\frac{\pi(a_i)}{\mu(a_i)}$ where $i$ is set to the arm that was pulled on that sample.

-To show how we determine those weights let's start with how we would exactly compute Bob's expected payout if we knew the probabilities for each possible payout for each bandit.
+To show how we determine those weights, let's start with how we would exactly compute Bob's expected payout if we knew the probabilities for each possible payout for each bandit.
 We'd ideally compute:

 $$
 E_{\pi} \left[ R \right] = \sum_{a \in \\{a_l, a_r\\}} \pi(a) \sum_{r\in R} p_a(r) r,